Debt Repair Strategies: Snowball vs. Avalanche Method for Financial Freedom

 What is the debt avalanche method, and how does it work?

 Rather than paying the smallest debt, the avalanche method prioritizes paying off the debt carrying the highest interest rate.
+It works similarly to the “snowball method” where payments are rolled over to the next highest interest rate debt.

 For example, using the same figures as before, if you carry the following: